elastio/bon/website/docs/reference/builder.md

 Overrides the name of the generated builder struct.

-The default naming pattern is the following.
+The default naming pattern is the following:

 | Type of item `#[builder]` is placed on | Naming pattern                                |
 | -------------------------------------- | --------------------------------------------- |